Abhishekkrvr/HTML-CSS-JS-projects/README.md

 HTML,CSS,JS projects
 # Navbar Scroll Effect 🚀

-<details>This is a simple **fixed navbar** that changes background color when the user scrolls down.
+<details><summary>This is a simple **fixed navbar** that changes background color when the user scrolls down.
 It is useful for websites where you want a transparent navbar initially but need a solid background after scrolling.

 ![Navbar Scroll Effect](https://your-demo-link.com/demo.gif)
 [Live Demo](https://your-demo-link.com/)